Netatmo Presence full review

 There’s no sensitivity slider for motion detection (there’s no need because of the intelligent detection) but it’s a shame there’s no way to specify which type of motion you want to watch out for in each zone.
 These are set globally.

-You can turn the camera on or off by bringing up the settings, but there’s no scheduling to record at certain times or by using geofencing, so it disables recording while you’re home.
-For most people this makes sense.
+You can turn the camera on or off by bringing up the settings, but there’s no option to set a schedule so it only records at certain times.

-It’s also good that you can choose when to receive notifications.
+It’s good, though, that you can choose when to receive notifications.
 Two sliders let you set ‘from’ and ‘to’ times.
-There’s also an option to get notifications only when nobody is home (which works only if you have a Netatmo Welcome camera too), and only for certain types of motion.
+There’s also an option to get notifications only when nobody is home, but this works only if you have a Netatmo Indoor camera too), and only for certain types of motion.

 We found that alerts arrived on our phone (and Apple Watch) within a couple of seconds of motion being detected, and we were impressed at the accuracy of the algorithm.
 It could correctly identify a person moving in the garden roughly 60 feet away, and picked up a surprising number of animals roaming during the night when using its infrared LEDs.